 Control of water.
 Inland and coastal flooding are major concerns in managing surface water and stormwater.
 Development can increase flood potential - the loss of floodplain storage increases the amount of water running off the land.
-Consequently, flood protection and the level of flood protection must be considered in water management.
+Sea level rise is also a threat to floodplain storage losses and impacts the control of water.
+As sea level rises, the flood risks increase within the areas that tidally discharge or are connected to tidal areas.
+Consequently, flood protection and the level of flood protection must be considered in water management as well as future flood risk associated with sea level rise, as applicable.